Ihor16/jupyterlab/README.md

   Change `jlab` to your preferred password and you'll be prompted to enter it when you try to access the Jupyter Lab.

   If you want to change the password after starting the Jupyter Lab, just edit this file and shutdown the Jupyter Lab from the GUI.
-It will automatically restart the container and apply the updated password.
+If you're running on Swarm, it will automatically restart the container and apply the updated password.
+If you're running locally, you have to manually remove the container and run the `compose up` again.

 ## How to run: